-Finally, different datasets have wildly varying structure depending on the nature of their data.
-A student working with social media data may find the data to be recursive or tree structured, as opposed to a student with more tabular data working on sports statistics.
-Although this may be expected and natural, it is not desirable or necessary for students to have wildly divergent experiences with learning the structure of their data.
-If there is a uniform shape to the data, the instructor can have confidence and knowledge in providing technical and pedagogical support, no matter which student they are helping.
-Inversely, they can give a more uniform lecture that is accurate for all of the students.

-Research Question 2 Proposed Work.
-An evolution of the RTW Online Building tool to make it even easier to prepare a JSON/CSV data source into a library.

-This new version of the online building tool will have features to reshape and organize a dataset, including ways to create data caches and artificial reworking of the dataset according to instructor-supplied constraints.
+Our proposed work will add features to the RTW Online Builder to reshape and organize a dataset, including ways to create data caches and artificial reworking of the dataset according to instructor-supplied constraints.
 Specifically, the tool will be able to work with several different data formats, including CSV, JSON, SQL, and TXT, and be able to infer definitions to connect to online APIs.
 Instructors will be able to write commands and queries to transform the data according to certain common functions or by using a regular query syntax.
-Additionally, the tool will be able to manipulate datasets to have a desired shapes by restructuring the data according to certain common templates and high-level instructions given by the instructor.
-For example, consider a dataset of car makes and models over years with the columns ("year", "make", "model", "company"); this dataset could be grouped by year in order to make it easier for students to create bar charts in Matplotlib (which would otherwise require the student to write grouping code).
-The other crucial new feature of the builder will be the ability to specify constraints and rules to generate artificial data for testing or to expand a data source, such as fake weather reports for the weather library.
-This use of mocking is a powerful way to provide more controlled learning experiences for learners.
+Additionally, the tool will be able to manipulate datasets to have a desired “shape” by restructuring the data according to certain common templates and high-level instructions given by the instructor.
+The other crucial new feature of the builder will be the ability to specify constraints and rules to generate artificial data for testing or to expand a data source.
+This use of mocking is a powerful way to provide more controlled learning experiences.
 The output of the tool will be pluggable datasets and interfaces suitable for the CORGIS architecture, rather than specific language bindings.